-This Code is issued for new students starting their course in 2016-17 and applies for the duration of their course.
+This Code is issued for new students starting their course in 2017-18 and applies for the duration of their course.
 It is issued each year, and all those with responsibility for research students are made aware of changes between issues.

 Although this Code draws on the University's formal requirements as set out in its Statutes and Ordinances, it does not override them.
+If you need to make use of the University's formal processes then you will need to refer to the current Statutes and Ordinances available on the University website.
+Staff will be able to support you in engaging with these formal processes, as detailed within the Code.